iris-hep/analysis-grand-challenge/docs/taskbackground.rst

   :width: 80%
   :alt: The histogram of the reconstructed top mass (:math:`m_{bjj}`) before and after maximum likelihood fit.

+For more information to statistics in LHC physics, visit `this document <https://arxiv.org/abs/1503.07622>`_, which aided in writing this quick overview.

 Machine Learning Component
 ---------------------------------------------------------------